OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Open_Core0 WASD/README.md

 Note 1 - The size will come up as larger than the actual board due to how I designed the texture on it.
 This is OK.

 Note 2 - There are only two current color choices for aluminum - white and black.
-Black currently adds around $20 to the order while there is no additioanl charge for white.
+Black currently adds around $20 to the order while there is no additional charge for white.

 Note 3 - This adds around $1 to the total cost of the order and is 100% worth doing as it will allow you one last chance to catch any issues that may have popped up.